-Veneration and adoration are types of honor that are distinct from each other.
+Veneration and adoration are types of honour that are distinct from each other.
 Mark Miravelle of Franciscan University of Steubenville says that the English word “worship” has connotations of both veneration and adoration, and so this could sometimes cause confusion.
-It would be helpful then if we could clarify be using either “worship of adoration” or “worship of veneration.”
+It would be helpful then if we could clearly be using either “worship of adoration” or “worship of veneration.”

 In classical theology, terminologies are very specific.
 According to St. Thomas Aquinas, there are two types of veneration.
 The first is dulia, which is “the honor and reverence appropriately due to the excellence of a created person.”
 We commonly show this for people or things that deserve recognition and honor, such as student leaders, Olympic medalists, and national heroes.
 This is the same honor we give to saints.

-The second type of veneration is hyperdulia, which is the special veneration due to Mary.
+The second type of veneration is hyperdulia, which is a special veneration due to Mary.
 Theologians use this term to indicate that it is greater than the ordinary dulia since Mary is the Mother of God.
-God himself granted her that honor.
+God himself granted her that honour.

 While hanging upon the cross, Jesus gave to us all His own mother when He said, “Behold your mother” (John 19:27).
 Mary is our mother and not some “goddess” in a strange pantheon of gods.
 This great mother leads us to a closer union with her Son, Jesus Christ.

 Are you worried that this great love we give to Our Lady would make Jesus Christ jealous?
 St. Maximilian Kolbe has this to say: “Never be afraid of loving the Blessed Virgin Mary too much.
 You can never love her more than Jesus did, and if anyone does not wish to have Mary Immaculate for his mother, he will not have Christ for his brother.”